muit/muit.github.io/content/posts/ecs/new-approach-to-ecs-apis.md

 ### Access

-An access represents a set of components for efficient access and dependency tracking.
+A access represents a set of components for efficient access and dependency tracking.
 It also can’t be directly iterated (by design).
 We have other tools for that.

 - It is very cheap to copy (only a pool pointer copy for each component type)
 - It provides instant access into component pools
 - Extremely simpler and less template-heavy than views
 - Can be constructed implicitly from the ECS world or other bigger accesses.

-Access can have two flavours.
+Access can have two flavors.
 Compile-time assisted `TAccess<Types>` or runtime based `Access`

 It also makes sense to pass them as const reference to functions.
 They are cheap to copy yes, but we might not need to do it at all.
 That's why I added an alias `TAccessRef<Types>` which is essentially the same as `const TAccess<Types>&`.
-Its just easier to write.
+It's just easier to write.

 ### Filtering entities

-If an access can't iterate on its own, how do we do it?
+If a access can't iterate on its own, how do we do it?

 Iteration is done by creating and modifying lists of ids: